Library Conduct and Usage Policy

 Publications sent to Poetry magazine for review may be added to the Poetry Foundation Library's collection at the discretion of the librarian.

-The building will be closed to the public on Monday, September 25th.
+The building will be closed early at 2PM on Friday for maintenance.